Perpetual foreigner: United States

+For Indigenous Americans, the story of citizenship was (and is) a bit more complicated.
+Laws such as the Dawes Act conditionally granted citizenship upon acceptance of agriculture and individual land parcels, one of many forced assimilation policies.
+All Indigenous Americans were granted citizenship status on June 2, 1924, by President Calvin Coolidge in the Indian Citizenship Act, this act on one hand opened up voting opportunities and on another denied the sovereignty of the Indigenous Nations.
+Currently, many Indigenous Americans hold a sense of dual citizenship, recognizing both Indigenous sovereignty and their American identity.

+A survey conducted in 2005 notes that the implicit stigma that 'white' equals American persists to this day.
+This correlation was also observed in a pop culture experiment where the American actress Lucy Liu was perceived as less American than the British actress Kate Winslet.
+Notably, all groups deemed less 'American' have all been denied citizenship status at one time or another during United States history.
+Additionally, naturalization barriers between 'whites' and other groups continue to persist.
+According to a study in 2022, non-Hispanic whites are still more likely to be granted citizenship status compared to all other persons, although studied in particular with respect to African, persons from Muslim-majority countries, and Hispanic immigrants, when seeking naturalization.

-It has been particularly applied as a negative stereotype of Asian Americans, but it has also affected other minority groups, which have been considered to be "the other" and therefore legally unassimilable, either historically or currently.
+This stereotype has been popularly discussed as a negative stereotype of Asian Americans, but it has also affected other minority groups, which have been considered to be "the other" and therefore legally unassimilable, either historically or currently.
 In personal interactions, it can take the form of an act of microaggression in which a member of a minority group may be asked, "Where are you from?"
 It can also take the form of an explicit act of aggression in which a member of a minority group may be told, "Go back to where you came from."
-African Americans have been told "go back to Africa" as a racial insult, despite the fact that on average, they are more likely to have a multi-generational family history in the United States than white Americans are.
+African Americans have been told "go back to Africa" as a racial insult, despite the fact that on average, they are more likely to have a multi-generational family history in the United States than European Americans are.

+Furthermore, comments such as these also affect Indigenous Americans.
+In 2017 during a protest, "go back to where you came from" was ignorantly shouted at Indigenous protestors.
+American Cree comedian Charlie Hill was recorded as saying, "A redneck told me to go back to where I came from, so I put up a tipi in his backyard!"

 The U.S. Equal Employment Opportunity Commission defines workplace comments like "Go back where you came from" as a potentially illegal form of ethnic harassment.
 The message conveys a sense that the person is "not supposed to be there, or that it isn't their place," and it is often encountered when the minority person is "speaking out in predominantly white spaces."

 Hate crimes, such as the murder of Vincent Chin, are described as the most brutal form of the perpetual foreigner syndrome.